Lifehouse (rock opera)

-Lifehouse is an unfinished science fiction rock opera by The Who intended as a follow-up to Tommy.
+Lifehouse is an unfinished science fiction rock opera by the British rock band the Who intended as a follow-up to Tommy.
 It was abandoned as a rock opera in favour of creating the traditional rock album Who's Next, though its songs would appear on various albums and singles by the Who, as well as Pete Townshend's solo albums.
 In 1978, aspects of the Lifehouse project were revisited by the Who on Who Are You.
 In 2000, Townshend revived the Lifehouse concept with his set Lifehouse Chronicles and the sampler Lifehouse Elements.
 On 1 May 2007, he released an online software called The Lifehouse Method in which any "sitter" could create a musical "portrait".
 The site is now defunct.
+The artwork and design of the box set was undertaken by designer Laurence Sutherland.
+In 2023, an eleven CD boxset of recordings intended or recorded around the time of the lighthouse project was released under the name Who's Next/Lifehouse.
+A graphic novel detailing a version of the story was released in the boxset also.

 Original concept

-Lifehouses story was inspired by Pete Townshend's experiences on the Tommy tour: "I’ve seen moments in Who gigs where the vibrations were becoming so pure that I thought the whole world was just going to stop, the whole thing was just becoming so unified."
+Lifehouses story was inspired by Pete Townshend's experiences on the Tommy Tour: "I've seen moments in Who gigs where the vibrations were becoming so pure that I thought the whole world was just going to stop, the whole thing was just becoming so unified."
 He believed that the vibrations could become so pure that the audience would "dance themselves into oblivion".
 Their souls would leave their bodies and they would be in a type of heaven; a permanent state of ecstasy.
 The only reason this did not happen at Who gigs was because there was a knowledge in the listener's mind that the show would end and everyone would wake up and go to work the next morning.
 These ideas were directly linked to the writing of philosopher Inayat Khan, a Sufi musician who had written about the connection of vibration and sound with the human spirit.
 Another source of inspiration for Townshend was Meher Baba, who claimed to be an avatar of Brahman.

 What Townshend was aiming to achieve in Lifehouse was to write music that could be adapted to reflect the personalities of the audience.
 To do this he wanted to adapt his newly acquired hardware, VCS3 and ARP synthesisers and a four-channel quadraphonic PA system, to create a machine capable of generating and combining personal music themes written from computerised biographical data.
 Ultimately, these thematic components would merge to form a "universal chord".
 To help this process, the Who would encourage individuals to emerge from the audience and find a role in the music.